Friday, November 12, 2021

 >> Students in LAUSD may be designated Gifted and Talented Education (GATE) in 7 categories:

-Intellectual Achievement (K+, tested by LAUSD psych, once during K-12.
+Intellectual Ability (K+, tested by LAUSD psych, once during K-12.
 Outside tests may supplement but not supplant)

 High Achievement (OLSAT in gr 2 and/or two consecutive years of high achievement in reading and/or math, gr 5 and above)